 - Much of the information in the game logs is private to individual brokers during a game, and is not provided to other brokers.
 Brokers must not attempt to access it though external means (i.e. through the game viewer or the server logs).
 The use of such external information, either manually or automatically, is regarded as external 'tuning' of the broker.
-As such, according to the existing competition rules, it is forbidden within a game, and within quarter-final, semi-final, and final rounds of a competition.
-Tuning with any available data, including game logs, is allowed between tournament rounds. - Data that brokers discover on their own during a game can be used to fine-tune their behaviors in games within a tournament round. - Collusion is not allowed between the different brokers.

-- To discourage anti-competitive collusion, no team is allowed to enter the competition with two different broker identities. - For efficient tournament scheduling, each team must be able to run two copies of their broker at any time in the tournament, since brokers are required to participate in different pools at the same time.
+As such, according to the existing competition rules, it is forbidden within a game, and within quarter-final, semi-final, and final rounds of a tournament.
+Tuning with any available data, including game logs, is allowed between tournament rounds. - Data that brokers discover on their own during a game can be used to fine-tune their behaviors in games within a tournament round. - Collusion is not allowed between the different brokers. - To discourage anti-competitive collusion, no team is allowed to enter the competition with two different broker identities.
+Multiple teams from the same institution may be allowed, but only if they are clearly separate and committed to winning without collusion. - For efficient tournament scheduling, each team must have at least two copies of its broker either running or waiting for its next game at all times during a tournament round, since brokers are required to participate in different pools at the same time.